-If your roof checks out as a sound choice for solar panel installation, the Solarise team will custom design a system to maximize the benefits of placing panels on your rooftop.
+If your roof checks out for solar panel installation, the Solarise team will custom design a system to maximize the benefits of placing panels on your rooftop.

 Age of the Roof